open-cogsci/osdoc/content/pages/tutorials/beginner.md

 You're done!
 Click on the 'Run in window' (shortcut: `Ctrl+W`) or 'Run fullscreen' (shortcut: `Ctrl+R`) buttons in the toolbar to run your experiment.

-You can download the finished experiment here:

-- [tutorial.osexp][finished-experiment]

 <div class='info-box' markdown='1'>

 __Background box__